 Wow your summer cocktail party guests with this vibrant 4 ingredient Empress gin cocktail that whips up in just 5 minutes!
 The layered blue and purple look is mesmerizing and you don’t need a mixologist degree to make it.
 On a summer day, you’ll love the refreshing taste that is both tart and sweet.

 The summer season is when most fruity cocktail recipes shine.
 The bright colors, the tropical and refreshing flavor, not to mention they are so much fun to serve at parties!
 The ombre layered look is one of my favorite bartender tricks, similar to how I make Tipsy Mermaids.
 You can also use your leftover gin for blackberry cocktails or mix it with ginger beer and lime juice for a classic Moscow Mule.

-As you may know, a summer party cannot be a hit without some food and jello shots!
+As you may know, a summer party cannot be a hit without some food and perhaps some piña colada jello shots!
 As an easy meal, serve grilled shrimp skewers with roasted veggies.
 Then display your peach shooters or pink lemonade jello shots to get the party started.